- What is Sinulog Festival? History and Origin of Sinulog Festival

 Cebuanos are also known for their vocal talents.
 So find a free concert and watch the Cebu’s finest talents impress you with their amazing voices.

-Cebu is also home to adrenaline-pumping activities amidst a stunning nature backdrop like tours to Kawasan Falls which you can also explore by joining a canyoneering tour.
-For divers, you can do the sardine run tour at Moalboal, or go on a day tour at Hilutungan Island and Nalusuan Island where you can go snorkeling.
+Cebu is also home to adrenaline-pumping activities amidst a stunning nature backdrop that are popular in Philippine tour packages, like tours to Kawasan Falls, which you can also explore by joining a canyoneering tour.
+For divers, you can do the sardine run tour at Moalboal, or go on a Mactan island hopping like a day tour at Hilutungan Island and Nalusuan Island where you can go snorkeling and diving in Cebu.

-Cebu is way cheaper than Manila in many other things.
-This includes retail prices.
-Aside from the sales in the shopping malls in the province such as SM City Sea Side and Robinsons Galleria, there are also several factory outlets in the city that sell branded items for a fraction of a price.
+Aside from the sales in the shopping malls in the province such as SM City Sea Side and Robinsons Galleria, there are also several factory outlets in the city that sell branded items for a fraction of the price.

 Fly at least a day earlier before the Sinulog weekend.
 This is to avoid the crowd who are trying to come to Cebu for the Sinulog weekend.
-Streets are going to be busy and crowded and you might get stuck in terrible traffic from the airport to your hotel.
+Streets are going to be busy and crowded and you might get stuck in terrible traffic from the Cebu airport to your hotel.
+Pre-book Cebu airport transfers for a hassle-free trip.

 Book your accommodation in advance.
-This is very important as most hotels are already fully booked by the first week of January.
-And also to make sure you get the best rates as possible.
+This is very important as most online Cebu hotel reservations for hotels and resorts in Cebu, including 5-star luxury hotels in Cebu are already fully booked by the first week of January.
 Because of demand, some hotels also raise their rates during the Sinulog season.
+If you're traveling as a couple, book beachfront resorts vacation packages for couples so you can also enjoy a romantic beach vacation.

 Wear comfortable clothes and footwear.
 It’s going to be hot and sweaty during the parade so wear something that is light and loose.
 Wear shoes or sandals with good arch support as you will do a lot of walking on the day of the festival.
 Some roads will be closed for vehicles and the only way to get in is to walk.